rickoneeleven/home_dashboard/readme.txt

 ------------------------------------------------------------------------
 without weather data for yesterday, page will show errors. so once database is up and running and crontabs are good to go, give it a day before the page loads without errors.
 ------------------------------------------------------------------------

-+++++++++TO DO
--create a DB that hold items, for example the basic tasks from here: https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf - then on the homepage show a shortcut/quote per day to help memorise
--home database is 200MB, need to write something to trim that down and then take a copy of the DB and restore it to home.test.
-AND THEN, uopdate home.test readme to include new cron to clean up database.
--on home.test - Message: Undefined variable: themed_day